ON Investment Management Co

 The ON in ON Investment Management Co (ONIMCO) comes from Ohio National Mutual Holdings, Inc. The holding company owns Ohio National Financial Services, Inc., which in turn owns The Ohio National Life Insurance Company, which in turn owns broker-dealer O.N.
 Equity Sales Company (ONESCO).
 ONIMCO is a subsidiary of ONESCO.

-With nearly $1.5 billion in assets under management (AUM), the firm has headquarters in Cincinnati and branch offices across the office.
+With nearly $1.8 billion in assets under management (AUM), the firm has headquarters in Cincinnati and branch offices across the country.
 Surprisingly, it doesn’t have its own website.
 (Ohio National Financial Services does have a site, though.)

 ON Investment Management Background

 ONIMCO was founded in 1969.
 Through the Ohio National group, the investment management firm has affiliations with Suffolk Capital Management; Ohio National Insurance Agency, Inc.; Ohio National Equities, Inc. and Ohio National Investments Inc - as well as ONESCO.